 Yohanna graduated from Unitec in 2010 and has been based in Blenheim since.
 She enjoys helping patients with their return to health and believes the holistic nature of osteopathy has so much more to offer than many people realise.
 In joining the committee for ONZ, Yohanna hopes to help promote the wide range of benefits of osteopathy to the general public and to provide support and a unified voice for the profession.
 She views being part of the ONZ committee as a way of giving back to the profession she loves.

 Kaspara is a passionate Unitec-trained osteopath based in Tauranga, Bay of Plenty.
-Their treatment style is based in a structural approach combined with functional techniques and foundational movement training.
+His treatment style is based in a structural approach combined with functional techniques and foundational movement training.
 This variety is one of the many aspects of being an osteopath that Kaspara loves!
-In their role as student liaison, Kaspara wishes to support osteopathy students during a time that can be extremely demanding, and help them transition into practice.
-As an openly transgender person Kaspara is well aware of the challenges the rainbow community faces.
-They are here to support other LGBTQI+ students and practitioners and aims to help foster a welcoming and inclusive environment in osteopathy clinics across New Zealand for patients of all backgrounds.
+In his role as student liaison, Kaspara wishes to support osteopathy students during a time that can be extremely demanding, and help them transition into practice.
+As a queer person Kaspara is well aware of the challenges the rainbow community faces.
+He is here to support other LGBTQIA+ students and practitioners and aims to help foster a welcoming and inclusive environment in osteopathy clinics across New Zealand for patients of all backgrounds.

 Fiona's journey into Osteopathic Medicine began with five years of full-time study at the International College of Osteopathic Medicine (ICOM) in Milan, Italy where she obtained her D.O.
 Followed by Master of Science in Osteopathy from the University of Surrey in London.
 She enjoys treating patients of all ages and different backgrounds who present themselves with everything from sporting injuries to more complex cases regarding the central nervous system and and visceral dysfunctions.
 She believes that being a part of the ONZ committee is a great way to help her colleagues and the profession progress in New Zealand.
 Fiona works out of her Queenstown based clinic and when she isn't working you can find her snowboarding or out on the lake paddle boarding.